 1 Thessalonians 5:18

-In the midst of a still struggling economy, terrorist threats that do not go away, and national uncertainties, we as Americans should still give thanks.
+In the midst of an uncertain world, threats and dangers that do not go away, we as Americans should still give thanks.
 If the Pilgrims could, we can.
 Closer to home, the majority of us live with plentiful opportunities and an abundance of comfort unknown to millions around the globe.
 And then there is the air we breathe and the warm light of the sun — daily gifts from the hand of God.
 Are we grateful for these?
 The truth is, gratitude is not natural.

 We all need to be reminded and guided in the habit of giving thanks in all things, whether we are adults, children, or grandchildren.